 BORDEAUX/BORDEAUX SUPERIEUR/PREMIÈRES CÔTES DE BORDEAUX

 20 Mille from super duper winemaker Jean-Philippe Janouiex (La Confession) is 100% Merlot from 7 years old vines planted close to Croix Mouton.
 20.000 vinstokke per ha.
-Meaty wine with fine tannins, splendid balance and long aftertaste.
+Meaty wine with fine tannins, splendid balance, and long aftertaste.
 88p.

-Reynon was quite nice and attractive wine and what you could expect from its owner Denis Dubordieu.
+Reynon was quite a nice and attractive wine and what you could expect from its owner Denis Dubordieu.
 86-87p.

 CÔTES DE BOURG

 Roc de Cambes.
 It had nice aromas of black cherries and blackcurrants and a nice structure and was well-balanced.
 Very seductive and charming wine.
 88p.

 Clos Les Lunelles provided aromatic black cherries, fine structure, balance, and a fine finish.
 An extremely seductive wine.
 88-89p.